takodan/2024_Kaggle/README.md

-# keggle2024
+# 2024_Kaggle
-What I learned from Kaggle learn in the summer of 2024
+What I learned from Kaggle learn.